TheHive-Project/CortexDocs/analyzer_requirements.md

-# Cortex Analyzer Requirements Guide
+# Cortex Analyzer & Responder Requirements Guide
-Analyzers are autonomous applications managed by and run through the Cortex core engine.
+Analyzers and Responders are autonomous applications managed by and run through the Cortex core engine.
 Analyzers allow analysts and security researchers to analyze observables and IOCs such as domain names, IP addresses, hashes, files, URLs at scale.
 While many